baden03/annual-archive/readme.txt

 1. Sidebar Widget - Alpha Archives

 == Changelog ==

+= 1.5.2 =
+* addressed issue with some themes throwing Call to a member function get() on a non-object error

 = 1.5.1 =
 * wp_get_archives_advanced function now reference itself to check for cached results